-If you are considering psychotherapy as an individual or couple, there are many choices before you.
-You will have certain expectations for a potential therapist, and will want to find someone you feel is a “good fit.”
+Since you are considering psychotherapy as an individual or couple, there are many choices before you.
+You will have certain expectations for a potential therapist.
+You will want to find someone you feel is a “good fit.”
 Although I believe you would best know this in experiencing an actual session with a potential therapist, the following may be helpful in providing a bridge to my work.

 As a certified Jungian analyst and licensed Marriage Family Therapist, I work from a depth perspective in both my individual and couples work.
 My work might be considered to be a depth psycho-spiritual form of psychotherapy grounded in my training as a Jungian psychoanalyst.

 As an ordained Episcopal priest, I also honor your particular religious tradition and spiritual quest.
 I bring a depth perspective to my own theological training and work.
-People often struggle with spiritual emotions that accompany divorce, loss of a job, interpersonal conflicts, and questions about the meaning of their lives.
-These are legitimate concerns that may also have psychological issues embedded in them as well.
-They may feel lost and rootless.
-I welcome these concerns.
+There are legitimate religious concerns that may also have psychological issues embedded in them as a result of life's inevitable transitions.

 I have also been the provost and faculty of a graduate school in depth psychology for many years - Pacifica Graduate Institute in Santa Barbara.
 I am a member of the C.G.
 Jung Institute of San Francisco and International Association Analytical Psychologists and California Association of Marriage and Family Therapists and a Research Psychoanalyst with the California Medical Board.
-While these are merely outer credentials, they reflect my years of inner searching and education that I indirectly bring to my work as a depth psychotherapist.
+While these are merely outer credentials, they reflect my years of inner searching and education that I bring to my work as a depth psychotherapist and Jungian analyst.

-What does a depth perspective mean for psychotherapy in a few words?
-It means that I start with where you are.
+What does a depth perspective mean for psychotherapy?
+I start with where you are, your understandings, your story.
 I assume that lasting change requires the slow patient effort of helping you discover what changes will further your own development.
-I look for those experiences you are having that will enhance your efforts.
-Your dreams, personal interactions and at times more than rational hunches suggest what is being required of you at a particular time in your life.
-Together we look to the margins of awareness for suggestions for what could be.
+I look for those experiences you are having that will support your efforts.
+Your dreams, personal interactions and at times more than rational hunches suggest what is being required of you at a particular time.
+Together we look to the margins of awareness for helpful insights.

 A depth perspective assumes you have plenty of access to self-help books, advice from friends and strangers alike.
-Hence I’m not interested in tacking something on to your personality that you need to constantly try to follow or shore up as you go along.
-While I value a strong well-developed ego, I am interested in those changes that will be lasting for you and will become integrated into your life.
-You will not have to work at being different because through a depth approach you will be differentiating and integrating who you are becoming from session to session.
+Hence I’m not interested in "tacking" something on to your personality that you need to constantly shore up.
+While I value a strong well-developed ego, I am interested in those changes that will be lasting for you, integrated into your life, arising from within and sometimes discovered from without.

 Perhaps you are now open to telling your story.